dfgordon/vscode-language-merlin6502/README.md

 Language support for Merlin 8/16/16+/32 assembly language for the 6502 family of processors in Visual Studio Code, with extras for Apple II.

 * Conforms to choice of Merlin version and processor target
-* Semantic highlights true to Merlin syntax
+* Resolves labels across project workspace
-* Completions and hovers for all operations and pseudo-operations
+* Comprehensive highlights, completions, and hovers
 * Completions and hovers for Apple II soft switches, ROM routines, etc.
 * Insert disassembly from emulator memory
 * Transfer source code to and from emulators